Written in 2017

 Well then, I am pleased to give you an overview of what happened here.
 The first time, a website with the name of "RPG-O-Mania" was online was as early as some time in early 1999, with development beginning in 1998.
 Much has happened since then.
 The page was offline, renamed, online and successful and much more.

 So if you like to, enjoy the read!
-By the way, the background image you see here on this page is the original background used for the very first pages.
+By the way, the background image you see here on this page (at least if you're not on mobile with a smaller screen) is the original background used for the very first pages.
 I found it and thought it would be nice to use it :)

 This timeline has been created on June 3rd, 2005.
 This shows the main generations of RPG-O-Mania.
 The specific versions are described below, just read on and you'll get all the information about this pages' history.
 Just a few words on how the generations are separated from each other.
 Generation 1 is relatively clear, as you're going to see below.
 Generation 2 and 3 could be one generation, yet I separated it.
 RPG-O-Mania 3 and 4 were websites using frames, whereas 5 was already frameless and compatible with 800x600 resolutioons - the only problem was that "5" based upon a Microsoft FrontPage-technology, which was not compatible to anything except the Internet Explorer - it's basically a generation on its own.
 The "gap" in Generation 3 displays a period when this page was offline - this period is also described below.

 The page went into a hiatus after 2007 which should last for ten years.
 You will see why.